 A while ago, I was chatting with a girl who was keen to go on adventures, but was a classic “haven’t got around to it yet”.
 She was under the impression that adventures took a long time to plan and construct beforehand.

 Yes, they can.
 You can take ages upon ages planning the perfect adventure.
 But I think you shouldn’t.
-Contrary to all the adventure planning blog posts, I’m going to suggest you try an adventure without planning at all.
+Contrary to all the adventure planning blog posts (including mine), I’m going to suggest you try an adventure without planning at all.

 Here’s 3 reasons why.